-Stop halfway at the iconic Corroboree Park Tavern to refresh and to meet Brutus the resident 4.4m crocodile, but don’t get too close!
-Saltwater crocs have a bite force comparable to that of a T-Rex!
+Stop half way at the iconic Corroboree Park Tavern to refresh and meet Brutus the resident 4.4m crocodile, but don ’t get too close… saltwater crocs have a bite force comparable to that of a T-Rex!

-Continue your travels along the Arnhem Highway towards Kakadu, and don’t forget to grab the obligatory selfie by the entrance sign at the information bay as you enter and are welcomed to the Aboriginal lands of Kakadu National Park.
+Continue your travels along the Arnhem Highway towards Kakadu, and don’t forget to grab a selfie by the entrance sign at the information bay as you’re welcomed to the Aboriginal lands of Kakadu National Park.

 The township of Jabiru in the heart of Kakadu has hotels, a swimming pool, a social club, shopping plaza, medical clinic and golf course.

 Anbinik Kakadu Resort in Jabiru has self-contained cabins and powered sites for campervans and caravans in a quiet tropical setting.
 For those on a budget, accommodation with shared facilities is also available.
-There is a pool and barbecues.
+There’s a pool and barbecues.

 Jabiru also has Australia’s quirkiest hotel.
 The Aboriginal-owned Mercure Kakadu Crocodile Hotel is literally in the shape of a crocodile – the lobby is the animal’s mouth slightly agape, rooms run down its body and tail, and the stairwells are legs.
 The hotel’s lovely swimming pool is in the croc’s belly – an oasis after long days of exploring the endlessly storied world outside.
 The hotel features the Escarpment Restaurant and bar, full business facilities and meeting rooms, broadband internet and flat screen TVs in their guest rooms.